How to Sort by Color in Excel? (with Examples)

 Step 5: You can choose the priority of your color under the Order section.
 I have selected Green to come on top.

 Step 6: Press the OK button.
 All the green-colored fonts will come on top, but all the other font colors remain the same.

 - It will sort only the selected color and all the other colored cells and fonts remain constant.

 - It is important to select the My data has headers option to avoid sorting headers of the data as well.

 - We can sort one color at a time.

-- We can sort based on the cell icons as well.
+- We can sort based on cell icons as well.

-- We can the particular to color to come on either to top or bottom.
+- We can a particular color to come on either to top or bottom.